+Here’s my What to Wear Guide for a photo session with me, Mary Beth Miller Photography!
 First, I want to tell you a little story.
-I promise I will try to keep it short…
+I promise I’ll try to keep it short…

 Although I have been photographing my kids in a candid (documentary) and natural way since they were babies, this is not how I always photographed my clients.
 I once believed that families should dress like they were going to church, in clean and pressed clothes that coordinated but did not match. (yeah, because that is so easy to do….)

-It was not until around seven years ago that I began to change how I photographed families.
+It was not until around ten years ago that I began to change how I photographed families.
 I can even tell you exactly why I made the changes that I did.

-I do not like to admit this, but it took me three kids and seven years to finally schedule a family photo session with a professional photographer.
-I reached out to a very talented local photographer and we scheduled a session for my family here on the farm.
+I do not like to admit this, but it took me three kids and eight years to finally schedule a family photo session with a professional photographer.
+I reached out to a very talented local photographer and we scheduled a session for my family on our farm.

 I literally stressed about clothing and hair up until the very minute that the photographer pulled into my driveway.
-In between throwing clothes around my room and on my bed attempting to create the perfect look, I was yelling at and bribing my kids into behaving for the photo session.
+In between throwing clothes around my room and on my bed attempting to create the perfect look, I was yelling at and bribing my kids and husband to behave for the photo session.

 EVERYONE WAS STRESSED OUT BECAUSE I WAS FREAKING OUT

-So I start throwing pastel polos and new shorts on the boys and hand my husband his clothes and beg him to put on the outfit I had for him.
+So I start throwing pastel polos and new shorts on the boys and hand my husband his clothes and beg him to put on the outfit I bought for him.
 He comes out of the bedroom and informed me his shorts were two sizes too small…I was not prepared for this…he had nothing else to wear that would work…I almost lost it.
 I begged him to make them work…

 I stressed to my husband that this meant the world to me so he sucked it up…or in his case, he sucked it in, so he could actually zip and button his shorts that were too small because I was so stressed in the store I grabbed the wrong size…